ivanearisty/obsidian/NS Final Exam Review.md

     *   *(See Detailed PKI section for full validation steps & cert types DV/OV/EV)*
     * **Validation steps:**

+- **Modification:** If not using Hash(message) Encrypt(hash, PrivateKey)
+    - Alice -> Bank: Hello
+    - Bank -> Alice: Here’s a nonce R
+    - Alice computes: Message = “Transfer $100 to Trudy” + R
+    - Alice computes: Signature = Sign_with_Alice's_Private_Key(Hash(Message))
+    - Alice -> Bank: encrypt_using_bank’s_public_key(Message, Alice’s_password, Signature)
+- **Improvement:**
+    - **Stronger Authentication:** The signature proves the message originated from someone possessing Alice's private key (presumably only Alice).
+This is stronger than just password authentication, especially if the password could be phished or guessed.
+    - **Integrity:** The hash within the signature ensures “Transfer $100 to Trudy” + R hasn't been tampered with after Alice signed it (though encryption already provides some protection against tampering by an outside party if the bank's private key is secure).
+    - **Non-repudiation:** Alice cannot later deny sending the transfer request if her signature is valid.

 *   **TLS (Transport Layer Security):**
     *   **Purpose:** Secure TCP.
 Confidentiality (AES), Integrity (HMAC), Authentication (Certs).
     *   **Perfect Forward Secrecy (PFS):** If server's long-term private key is compromised, *past* session keys (and thus traffic) are safe.